markstanden/if-interested--kotlin/posts/importing-scss-modules.md

 ogImageURL: '/assets/blog/hello-world/cover.jpg'
 ---

-## next.js now allows auto importing of css and scss out of the box, which is lovely.
+### next.js now allows auto importing of CSS and SCSS out of the box!

 The documentation is actually very good, but i struggled to get this working initially, and got it working by googling and trial and error.